 Transfer Credit policy (107) and Prior Learning Assessment and Recognition (PLAR) policy (94): Students who successfully complete academic course work at another post-secondary institution can transfer this credit to UFV to satisfy some of the Mennonite Studies certificate requirements.
 They can also earn academic credit through an assessment of prior learning.

-To meet the residency requirement of the certificate, students must complete a minimum of 12 of the 22 credits at UFV.
-Transfer credit and credit through assessment of prior learning do not apply towards residency requirements.
+Students must complete at least 12 of the 22 credits required in the certificate at UFV.
+Transfer credits and credits earned through prior learning assessment do not meet this requirement.
 See UFV's Credentials policy (64) for more information.

-Students are responsible for ensuring they are eligible to graduate.
-Students are required to achieve a minimum cumulative GPA of at least 2.50 in all courses applied to the certificate in order to graduate.
+Students are responsible for ensuring they are eligible to graduate, and should regularly consult with an Academic Advisor.
+To be eligible to graduate, students must achieve a minimum GPA of 2.50 in all courses applied to the certificate.

 For complete details on courses see the course descriptions section.